 In non-fiction, scholars can get caught up on one detail instead of thinking of the text as a whole.
-Explicitly teach scholars that when they are thinking about the main idea, they need to think about the topic of the whole text.
-Point out when a scholar is latching onto one idea or detail about part of the text.
+Explicitly teach scholars that when reading nonfiction, they need to think about the main idea of the whole text.
+Point out when a scholar is latching onto one detail within a nonfiction text.
 It can be helpful to say, "Yes.
-It is true that X is an idea from the text.
-To find the main idea, you have to think about the overarching TOPIC.
-Why do you think the author included X detail?"
+It is true that X is a detail from the text.
+To find the main idea, you have to think about how all of the details fit together to develop the main idea.
+Why do you think the author included X detail?
+What does the author want readers to understand?"